 Hop-On a boat tour for gorgeous city views

-Here you should hop on a guided boat tour!
-It is such a cool thing things to do in Ghent, especially if you only have one day.
-This way you get to see historic Ghent from the waters for a unique perspective as well as getting lots of information and stories from your guide during the trip.
+From the water you get to see historic Ghent from a unique perspective as well as getting lots of information and stories from your guide during the trip.

 Most of the tours will take you on a 40-minute round trip, showing you parts of the city you can’t see from the streets and revealing its fascinating history on your Ghent 1 day itinerary.